ryokbys/nap/JOSS_paper/paper.md

 # Programs for fitting potential parameters

+- **fp.py**: A Python program to optimize the parameters of classical potentials using meta-heuristic algorithms.
+Meta-heuristic algorithms require to perform MD simulations and to evaluate the quantities to be compared with target values for each individual representing a candidate parameter set.
 - **fitpot**: A Fortran program to optimize the parameters of NN potential using gradient-based methods.
 It can use high-performance computer resources to evaluate energies, forces and stresses of huge number of sample systems in parallel using MPI library, which is sometimes crucial since in general ML models require a lot of sampling to make them robust.
-- **fp.py**: A Python program to optimize the parameters of classical potentials using meta-heuristic algorithms.
-Meta-heuristic algorithms require to perform MD simulations and evaluate the quantities to be compared with target values for each individual (nest in case of cuckoo search) representing a candidate parameter set.

 # Statement of need

 # Acknowledgements